jupyter-book/mystmd/docs/frontmatter.md

   - a string (max 40 chars)
   - page can override project
 * - `venue`
-  - a venue object
+  - a venue object with journal and conference metadata fields
   - page can override project
 * - `biblio`
-  - a biblio object with various fields
+  - a biblio object with volume and issue metadata fields
   - page can override project
 * - `math`
   - a dictionary of math macros (see [](#math-macros))